Quick Summary

 What Did Anthropic Actually Announce?

-In one line: Claude will not run ads, sponsored content, or advertiser-influenced responses, ever.
+Summary: Claude will not run ads, sponsored content, or advertiser-influenced responses, ever.

 Anthropic’s May 14, 2026 announcement builds on a position the company first took publicly in February 2026.
 The original commitment stated: “We want Claude to act unambiguously in our users’ interests.
 So we’ve made a choice: Claude will remain ad-free.
 Our users won’t see ‘sponsored’ links adjacent to their conversations with Claude; nor will Claude’s responses be influenced by advertisers or include third-party product placements our users did not ask for.”